Grab the Sharpies, a mason jar lid and the tin foil and make these charming and easy Christmas ornaments for your Christmas tree.

 I have the easiest little Christmas decoration to share with you today.
-We made Mason Jar Lid Ornaments that have a bit of a stained glass look to them.
+We made some cool Mason Jar Lid Ornaments with tin foil and Sharpies.
+They kind of look like stained glass.

 These ornaments are great for all ages to make.
-My teenager and I cranked out quite a few while we were testing the process.
-We artistic and drew little pictures on ours.
-Younger kids, even preschoolers and toddlers, can simply colour whatever they like on the face of the ornament.
+My teenager and I made quite a few while we were testing the process.
+We drew little pictures on ours ornaments, but younger kids, even preschoolers and toddlers, can simply colour whatever they like on the face of the ornament.

 To make our Tinfoil and Mason Jar Lid Ornaments, you’ll need: